 NOTE: The set of common services will be updated based on the TR conclusions.

 The AIML enablement client communicates with the AIMLE server(s) over the AIML-UU reference points.
 The AIMLE client provides functionality to the VAL client(s) over AIML-C reference point.
 The VAL server(s) communicate with the AIMLE server(s) over AIML-S reference points.
 The AIMLE servers communicate with the underlying 3GPP network systems using the respective 3GPP interfaces specified by the 3GPP network system.
+AIML-E reference point enables interactions between two AIMLE servers (e.g. central and edge AIMLE servers).

 The AIMLE server interacts with the ML repository which serves as repository for ML model and ML participants over AIML-R.